rlangoy/uPy_APDS9960/README.rst

 Installation
 ============
-* Flash the ESP8266 with MicroPython
+* Flash the device with MicroPython
-* Copy the folder uPy_APDS9960 and content (apds9960LITE.py) to the ESP8266 root folder
+* Copy the folder uPy_APDS9960 and content (apds9960LITE.py) to the root folder for APDS9960 circuits
+* Copy the folder uPy_APDS9900 and content (apds9900LITE.py) to the root folder for APDS9900 circuits

 The steps above is descsribed in the `Thonny IDE tutorial`_.